shankar-dh/Vertex-AI-Training-and-Serving/README.md

 The dataset used in this project is acquired from the UCI Machine Learning Repository.
 You can find the dataset [here](https://archive.ics.uci.edu/dataset/360/air+quality).

-The data is version controlled using DVC and is split into months and years.
-All the data transformations and splitting can be found in the `notebooks` folder.

-We have two primary DVC files:

-- `monthly_data.dvc`: This tracks all the monthly split data.
-- `raw_data.dvc`: This tracks the original data acquired from the UCI repository.

-The DVC-tracked data is stored on a Google Cloud Bucket.
+This data is version tracked by dvc.
+Refer to the dvc lab on how to use dvc to track the data.

 ## Data Preprocessing

-**CO(GT)** is the target variable, and the other features are used as predictors.
-The dataset is split into training and testing subsets.
-The training data uses the first 2 months of data, and the testing data uses the third month's data.
+The script `data_preprocess.py` automates the preparation of datasets for a machine learning workflow targeting **CO(GT)**.
+On initial run, data from the first two months is assigned as training data, with the third month for testing.
+With each subsequent execution, the script incorporates the previous testing dataset into the training data, and the following month's data becomes the new test set.
+This ensures an evolving training dataset that benefits from the most recent historical data and a test dataset that is always up-to-date.

+**Training and Testing Dataset Updates**
+- **First run:** Training = Months 1-2, Testing = Month 3.
+- **Subsequent runs:** Training = Previous Training + Previous Testing, Testing = Next Month.

-**Normalization** <br>
+**Normalization**

-To ensure the model's optimal performance, we normalize the data.
-The normalization statistics, specifically the `mean` and `standard deviation`, are calculated based on the training data.
-The calculated normalization statistics (mean and standard deviation) are stored in a Google Cloud Bucket.
+Normalization statistics are computed from the training data and stored in GCS at `gs://YOUR_BUCKET/scaler/normalization_stats.json`.
+These statistics are updated in tandem with the datasets to reflect the current scale of the training data, providing consistency in the data fed into the model.

-## Model Training and Building
+## Model Training, Serving and Building
 1. **Folder Structure**:
     - The main directory is `src`.
     - Inside `src`, there are two main folders: `trainer` and `serve`.
     - Each of these folders has their respective Dockerfiles, and they contain the `train.py` and `predict.py` code respectively.
-    - There's also a `build.py` script in the main directory for building and deploying the model.
+    - There's also a `build.py` script in the main directory which uses the `aiplatform` library to build and deploy the model to the Vertex AI Platform.
 ```
 src/
 |-- trainer/